-If at any time during the period when the Licensee is in occupation of the Premises, the Licensor needs the said Premises, they are entitled to instruct the licensee to shift from one Premise to another similar Premise in any available location, similar to the extent possible to the present location and the Licensee shall thereupon vacate and shift to such premise within a reasonable period mutually agreed between the licensor and licensee, which period shall not be less than 6 months, the period stipulated by the licensor at its own expense.
-If no such alternative premises is available the licensor is entitled to terminate the license by giving six months notice.
+If at any time during the period when the Licensee is in occupation of the Premises, the Licensor needs the said Premises for any unavoidable operational reasons, they are entitled to instruct the Licensee to shift from one Premise to another similar Premise in any available location, similar to the extent possible to the present location and the Licensee shall thereupon vacate and shift to such premise within a reasonable period mutually agreed between the Licensor and Licensee, which period shall not be less than 6 months, the period stipulated by the Licensor at its own expense.
+If no such alternative premises is available the Licensor is entitled to terminate the license by giving six months’ notice.

+That both the parties agree that the license will continue to hold good and binding on the successors and assigns or merged or acquired entity, in case of merger, acquisition etc of any of the parties.

-That the Licensee shall always keep the Licensed Premises maintained in neat, clean and hygienic condition to the satisfaction of the licensor.
-The licensee shall not carry out any additions/alteration of permanent nature or any structural changes to the premises.
+That the Licensee shall always keep the Licensed Premises maintained in neat, clean and hygienic condition to the satisfaction of the Licensor.
+The Licensee shall not carry out any additions/alteration of permanent nature or any structural changes to the premises.
 The Licensee voluntarily and unequivocally agrees to provide unfettered and unconditional access to the licensed premises for security checks by security officers of the Licensor and also agrees to comply with all directives as may be given from time to time by the security officers of the Licensor.

-That the licensee of the said premises shall, during the currency of the term of this Agreement, have only a permissive right to use the said premises for the purpose provided in this Agreement, arising by the permission granted by the Licensor.
-Nothing herein contained shall be construed to create a tenancy or exclusive right in favour of Licensee to the licensed premises and its rights are only those of a bare licensee.
+That the Licensee of the said premises shall, during the currency of the term of this Agreement, have only a permissive right to use the said premises for the purpose provided in this Agreement, arising by the permission granted by the Licensor.
+Nothing herein contained shall be construed to create a tenancy or exclusive right in favour of Licensee to the licensed premises and its rights are only those of a bare Licensee.

 That the Licensee shall not in any manner assign or transfer this license to any person nor shall the Licensee sub-license the said premises or part with any privilege granted herein to any other person what-so-ever or in any manner.
 The Licensee shall use the premises solely for the purpose defined herein for which he has been granted this License.
 In the event of violation of this condition the Licensor may, without prejudice to any other action which he may be entitled to take, terminate this License forthwith.

 That during the period when the Licensee remains in occupation of the Licensed premises, the Licensee agrees to abide by the provisions of all applicable central or state laws and rules or regulations framed thereunder applicable to its business in the licensed premises and shall bear all costs towards compliance of the said provisions on its own account.
-Without prejudice to the generality of the foregoing, in particular, the Licensee shall comply with the provisions of the Employment of Children Act, 1938, Shops and commercial Establishment Act of the State etc.
+Without prejudice to the generality of the foregoing, in particular, the Licensee shall comply with the provisions of the Child Labour (Prohibition and Regulation) Act, 1986, , Kerala Shops and commercial Establishment Act, 1960 etc.